For the Love of All Things Good.

 People often say that failure is the only way to really learn.

-It's true.
-But, it's not the easiest way to go through life...
+It's partially true.
+And, it's not the easiest way to go through life...

 Embarrassing at times.